mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 (Pruessmann et al., 2001; Shewchuk, 1994).
 As mentioned above, the restriction to first order field dynamics enables acceleration of the ensuing matrix-vector multiplications by (reverse) gridding and fast Fourier transform (FFT) (Beatty et al., 2005; Jackson et al., 1991).
-Off-resonance effects can also be approximated by FFT using multi-frequency interpolation (Man et al., 1997).
+Off-resonance effects are also efficiently approximated by FFT using multi-frequency interpolation (Man et al., 1997).

 This image reconstruction algorithm was applied equivalently to the spiral-out